elmtree-askmo/cloudcannon-app/content/learn/psychology/how-do-anterograde-and-retrograde-amnesia-differ-in-terms-of-memory-loss.md

 url: /learn/psychology/questions/how-do-anterograde-and-retrograde-amnesia-differ-in-terms-of-memory-loss
 score: -1.0
 related_article1:
+    id: 164719
+    title: >-
+        How does procedural memory differ from declarative memory?
+    subject: Psychology
+    url: /learn/psychology/questions/how-does-procedural-memory-differ-from-declarative-memory
+related_article2:
     id: 164737
+    title: >-
-    title: How does dopamine function as a neurotransmitter in the brain?
+        How does dopamine function as a neurotransmitter in the brain?
     subject: Psychology
     url: /learn/psychology/questions/how-does-dopamine-function-as-a-neurotransmitter-in-the-brain
-related_article2:
-    id: 164712
-    title: What is the difference between syntax and semantics in language processing?
-    subject: Psychology
-    url: /learn/psychology/questions/what-is-the-difference-between-syntax-and-semantics-in-language-processing
 related_article3:
-    id: 164714
+    id: 164738
-    title: What role does the P-600 component play in syntactic processing?
+    title: >-
+        What are the common causes and effects of traumatic brain injury on cognitive function?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-the-p600-component-play-in-syntactic-processing
+    url: /learn/psychology/questions/what-are-the-common-causes-and-effects-of-traumatic-brain-injury-on-cognitive-function
 related_article4:
-    id: 164718
+    id: 164719
-    title: What is the difference between explicit and implicit memory in terms of memory formation?
+    title: >-
+        How does procedural memory differ from declarative memory?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-difference-between-explicit-and-implicit-memory-in-terms-of-memory-formation
+    url: /learn/psychology/questions/how-does-procedural-memory-differ-from-declarative-memory
 related_article5:
-    id: 164715
+    id: 164731
-    title: How is the N400 component related to semantic processing and contextual integration?
+    title: >-
+        What is the significance of signal detection in vigilance tasks?
     subject: Psychology
-    url: /learn/psychology/questions/how-is-the-n400-component-related-to-semantic-processing-and-contextual-integration
+    url: /learn/psychology/questions/what-is-the-significance-of-signal-detection-in-vigilance-tasks
 ---

 &nbsp;